Dickinson-COMP-491-492/website/docs/syllabus.md

 ### Textbook

-Reading materials for COMP491/492 will be provided via links on the course schedule or via Moodle.
+Reading materials for COMP491/492 will be provided via links on the course schedule.

 ### Learning Goals